hsotoparada/DeepPhasePick/README.md

 DPP method is applied on three-component MiniSEED seismic waveforms.

-To read the seismic waveforms into DPP an instance of the class Data() needs to be created, for example:
+To read the seismic waveforms into DPP an instance of the class Data() needs to be created, for example using:

     dpp_data = data.Data()

-Then, the data can be read into DPP from a local archive directory by using:
+Then, the data can be read into DPP from a local archive directory using:

     dpp_data.read_from_archive(dpp_config)